mclear-teaching-projects/phil871-kant-survey/content/notes/transcendental-aesthetic.md

   <div></div>

 Van Cleve, James.
 1991a.
 "Incongruent Counterparts and Things in Themselves."
-In, edited by James Van Cleve and Robert E Frederick, 341--51.
+In *The Philosophy of Right and Left*, edited by James Van Cleve and Robert E Frederick, 341--51.
 Springer Netherlands.

 </div>

 <div id="ref-vancleve1991a">
   <div></div>

 ---------.
 1991b.
 "Introduction to the Arguments of 1770 and 1783."
-In,
+In
-edited by James Van Cleve and Robert E Frederick, 15--26.
+*The Philosophy of Right and Left*, edited by James Van Cleve and Robert E Frederick, 15--26.
 Springer Netherlands.

 </div>